 Indiana Driver License Exams and Practice Tests

-After each test question, you will see the correct answer and a short explanation.
-At the end of the test, you will get your score.
+After each test question, you will see the correct answer.
+If you missed the question, there is also a short explanation.
+At the end of the test, you will see your score.

 In Indiana, you must have a total score of 84 percent to pass the knowledge exam.
-When studying for the exam, you should try to reach a score of at least 92 percent.
+When studying for the exam, you should try to reach a score that is as close as possible to 100%.
 It gives you a good margin for the real thing.

 Your Way to Success

 Visit your nearest BMV office or go online to get the latest version of the Driver’s Manual.

 You need to review and understand the contents of this booklet, including road signs, signals, safe driving, Indiana traffic rules and laws.

 When you take a practice test, make sure you have the manual handy.
 Look up information in the manual to speed up your learning.
 Discuss tricky questions with a friend or a parent.
 Putting words to things you don’t understand will also help your learning process.

 You must pass the Indiana the written knowledge test when you:

 - Apply for a learner’s permit and aren’t enrolled in a driver education program.